rohitsaini06/google-earth-export/README.md

-# Google Earth Export to MSFS Pipeline
+# Google Earth Export to 3ds Max Reference Pipeline

-Automated processing pipeline for converting Google Earth GLTF exports into optimized, merged FBX files for Microsoft Flight Simulator.
+Automated processing pipeline for converting Google Earth GLTF exports into optimized, merged FBX files for use as reference models in 3ds Max for detailed 3D map creation.

 ## 🎯 What This Pipeline Does

-Transforms hundreds or thousands of individual GLTF models into a single, optimized FBX file through:
+Transforms hundreds or thousands of individual GLTF models into a single, optimized FBX file that can be imported into 3ds Max as a reference for manual 3D modeling and map creation.

+The pipeline performs:

 1. **Texture Consolidation** - Organizes all textures into a single directory
 2. **Parallel Batch Processing** - Converts GLTF files to optimized FBX batches using multiple Blender instances
-3. **Mesh Optimization** - Decimates geometry and bakes normal maps to preserve detail
+3. **Mesh Optimization** - Decimates geometry and bakes normal maps to preserve detail while reducing file size
-4. **Final Merge** - Combines all batch files into a single FBX with optimized materials
+4. **Final Merge** - Combines all batch files into a single FBX that can be imported into 3ds Max as a reference model

+**Use Case**: The final merged FBX serves as an accurate 3D reference of real-world terrain and buildings, allowing you to manually create detailed, optimized 3D maps in 3ds Max.

 ## 📋 Prerequisites